 In a private cloud, to which users log on via a virtual private network, authentication can work effectively the same as on a local corporate network.
 Public clouds may be a different story, since it’s all dependent on how the cloud vendor has implemented security.

 Single Sign-On (SSO) is the holy grail of authentication.
 The good news is that federated identities are capable of bridging the gap and allowing users to log onto a public cloud service (for example, SalesForce.com) using the same username and password that serve as their corporate credentials.
 The bad news is that only some public cloud services offer this convenience.

-For the most part, both IT professionals and end users are still struggling with authentication, which translates in the latter case to the need to remember multiple passwords and user names for multiple cloud services, and in the former case to supporting all those users who inevitably forget some of those passwords.
+For the most part, both IT/cloud professionals and end users are still struggling with authentication, which translates in the latter case to the need to remember multiple passwords and user names for multiple cloud services, and in the former case to supporting all those users who inevitably forget some of those passwords.

 Then there’s the whole problem with passwords, which is that they’re crackable through brute force attacks and social engineering, or can be exposed through security breaches targeting major cloud sites and providers.
 Many users just recently went through the experience of having to change many of their passwords for fear they could have been accessed by exploits of the Heartbleed vulnerability.